-We already gave a short introduction to triggers in this article.
-Now we are getting serious.
+We're moving now to one of the most important components of your call flow - triggers.
+We already gave a short introduction to triggers in this article but now we are getting serious.
 You will learn how to create your own triggers and make use of them.

 Triggers describe a certain condition.
 They don't do anything on their own but you need them to route your calls.

-For instance, in the call-flow we are analyzing in this section, we have four triggers:
+For instance, in the call flow we are building together now, we will have four triggers:

-- One checks if business hours are not true.
+- It checks if business hours are not true.
 So if a call reaches the platform after hours it returns TRUE.

-- Another checks if a calendar is true.
+- It checks if a calendar is true.
 So if you entered an exceptional holiday and a call reaches the platform at that time, it will also return TRUE.

-- The third looks if there are any agents logged-in to take calls.
+- It looks if there are any agents logged-in to take calls.
 If there are it also returns TRUE.

-- The last one checks the queue wait time (how long has the customer been waiting in the queue)
+- It checks the queue wait time (how long has the customer been waiting in the queue).

 Let's look at how triggers work and what you can do with them.

-For instance, each Business Hour and Calendar has its own expression (open the drop down list to find out which exist).
+You have a wide choice of expressions to use.
+For instance, each Business Hour and Calendar has its own expression (open the drop-down list to check them).
 This also means that expressions can be dynamic, the more business hours you have the more business hour expressions you will see.
-E.g., If you have one Business Hour for your New York City and another for your Amsterdam office, you might find the following two expressions in the list:
+E.g., if you have one Business Hour for your New York City and another for your Amsterdam office, you might find the following two expressions in the list:

 - Business Hours [Office Hours - US/NYC]